SteelCompendium/data-md-dse/Bestiary/Monsters/Fossil Cryptic/Statblocks/Fossil Cryptic.md

     target: Each enemy in the area
     trigger: The cryptic uses the Dig maneuver to resurface.
     effects:
+      - name: Effect
-      - effect: Before using the Dig maneuver, the cryptic moves up to their speed.
+        effect: Before using the Dig maneuver, the cryptic moves up to their speed.
 They then create the burst when they breach the surface.
       - roll: Power Roll + 3
         t1: 4 damage; push 2